Q2 2026 Updated July 2026

 Methodology

-Data source: 1,675 deduplicated Linux-focused job postings from LinuxCareers.com, Q1 2026 (Jan–Mar).
-589 unique skills tracked.
-1,623 jobs had at least one skill extracted.
+Data source: 6,664 deduplicated Linux-focused job postings from LinuxCareers.com, Q2 2026 (Apr–Jun).
+Our tracked skill vocabulary holds 589 canonical skills; 474 of them were observed in postings this quarter.
+6,349 jobs had at least one skill extracted.

 Metrics used: Job count (frequency), percentage of jobs (against deduplicated total), Jaccard similarity (overlap strength), and lift (non-random association).
 Lift > 1 suggests skills cluster together more than chance.

 Distribution stats: Jobs may list multiple Linux distributions.
-Totals exceed 100% because a single posting can mention RHEL, Ubuntu, and CentOS simultaneously.
+Totals exceed 100% because a single posting can mention Ubuntu, RHEL, and CentOS simultaneously.
 Family groupings follow upstream lineage.

 Explore More Trends